AnanLu/hydrocode/README.md

 - "1_advection.mp4" is the animated video of the solution

 * Folder: Q2
 - "2_advection_diffusion.py" & "2_advection_diffusion.ipynb" solves the advection-Diffusion equation, and compares 2 diffusion coefficients: 0.5 and 0.05.
+Both explicit and implicit methods are included.
+There could be some problem with implicit method.
+Results from explicit method look more reasonable.
+- "2_advection_diffusion_explicit.mp4" is the animated video of the solution from explicit method.
-- "2_advection_diffusion.mp4" is the animated video of the solution
+- "2_advection_diffusion_implicit.mp4" is the animated video of the solution from implicit method.

 * Folder: Q3
-- "3_1D_hydro_solver.py" & "3_1D_hydro_solve.ipynb" solves the 1D hydro euqations, and compares the effect of perterbation amplitude, width and sound speed
+- "3_1D_hydro_solver.py" & "3_1D_hydro_solve.ipynb" solves the 1D hydro euqations, and compares the effect of perterbation amplitude, width and sound speed.
+I followed the equations closely.
+The only doubts are I have are around how to update the boundary of velocity and flux.
 - "3_1D_hydro_solver.mp4" is the animated video of the solution

 Answer to question 3: